nosial/ncc/README.md

 [![wakatime](https://wakatime.com/badge/user/bc15cc8e-c9b9-4c11-bad9-3e3cfacf01e4/project/273bc06f-12e7-43d7-824d-40a78b02aada.svg)](https://wakatime.com/badge/user/bc15cc8e-c9b9-4c11-bad9-3e3cfacf01e4/project/273bc06f-12e7-43d7-824d-40a78b02aada)

-Nosial Code Compiler is a program written in PHP designed to be a multi-purpose compiler, package manager and toolkit.
-This program is a complete re-write of the now defunct [PHP Package Manager (PPM)](https://git.n64.cc/intellivoid/ppm) toolkit offering more features, security and proper code licensing and copyrighting for the components used for the project.
+Nosial Code Compiler is a package compiler, manager & installer for PHP.
+Allowing you to install and manage multiple versions of php packages on your system that your PHP programs/projects can share and use.
+Additionally, ncc also allows you to create a redistributable package of your PHP program/project in the form of a `.ncc` binary package file.

+## Features

+- [x] Package Manager
+- [x] Support for repositories such as GitHub, GitLab, GitTea and Packagist
+- [x] Package compiler
+- [x] Execution Handler
+- [x] Import System (*No need for autoloaders!*)

+## Dependencies

+- PHP 8.0 or higher
+- php-mbstring extension
+- php-zip extension
+- php-mbcrypt extension
+- php-ctype extension
+- php-curl extension

-## Alpha Stage
+## Documentation

+Extensive documentation for ncc can be found on at [DOCUMENTATION.md](DOCUMENTATION.md), explaining how from how to build and install ncc to how to use it, it is highly recommended that you read the documentation before using ncc.

+## Bugs and issues

-ncc is currently in alpha stage, meaning that it's not fully functional and may not work on your system.
-If you find any bugs or issues please report them to the [GitHub Issue Tracker](https://git.n64.cc/nosial/ncc/issues).
+If you encounter any bugs or issues with ncc, please report them on the [issue tracker](https://git.n64.cc/nosial/ncc/-/issues).

-At the moment ncc is currently being used while developing other software, this serves as a test run to improve on changes for the next version.

 ## Changelog

 The changelog for ncc can be found in the [CHANGELOG.md](CHANGELOG.md) file.

 ## Repository Mirrors

-The official repository for ncc is hosted on [GitLab](https://git.n64.cc/nosial/ncc), however, you can also find mirrors of the repository mirrored on different platforms, including community powered mirrors. (more to come)
+The official repository for ncc is hosted on [n64](https://git.n64.cc/nosial/ncc); however, you can also find mirrors of the repository mirrored on different platforms, including community-powered mirrors. (more to come)

  - [git.it-kuny.ch](https://git.it-kuny.ch)
  - [git.martinvlba.eu](https://git.martinvlba.eu/Nosial/ncc)